gnikolovski/meta_color/readme.md

 # Meta Color

-This is a simple Drupal 7 module, which adds theme-color metatag to your pages.
+This is a simple Drupal 7 module, which adds theme-color meta tag to your pages.
 Theme color tag is responsible for setting the toolbar color for Chrome web browser on mobile devices.